hlyford/slot-machine/notes.md

 to do:
-- reset background images if play again
+- reset background images if play again -> re-add $.css background
-- modal img does not display if win
+- modal img does not display if win  -> changes to background img